Emotions

 Assignments

-Group papers
+Group papers and presentations

 At three planned points throughout the semester, you and several classmates will discuss specific topics: